thoughtspot/token-auth-service/README.md

 In the POST body, one could send the below params:

 - groups: string[] # Array of groupIds which will be assigned to this user.
 If empty, then the current groups are maintained.
+- orgId: number # Org to which current user belongs.